chrishayuk/chuk-mcp/README.md

 - Inspired by the official [MCP TypeScript SDK](https://github.com/modelcontextprotocol/typescript-sdk)
 - Thanks to the MCP community for feedback and contributions
 - Special thanks to the [UV](https://github.com/astral-sh/uv) team for making Python package management fast and reliable

+---

+## 🏆 Summary

+**chuk-mcp** represents a **production-ready, comprehensive MCP implementation** that:

+- ✅ **Implements comprehensive MCP protocol features** including latest 2025-06-18 capabilities
+- ✅ **Provides clean, modern APIs** with intelligent fallback systems
+- ✅ **Supports multiple transports** with a unified interface
+- ✅ **Works everywhere** - server, desktop, and browser environments
+- ✅ **Delivers enterprise-grade reliability** with comprehensive error handling
+- ✅ **Enables innovation** through structured outputs and extensible architecture

+This implementation sets a new standard for MCP libraries, being both **immediately practical** for production use and **forward-looking** for next-generation MCP applications.